 The health care industry offers many career options with varying educational and licensure requirements.
 Many high-paying careers are available, but are often paired with titles requiring the highest levels of schooling and experience.
-The U.S. Bureau of Labor Statistics predicts strong continued job growth in the health care industry from 2012-2022, from 14% to 24%; read on to learn more about career outlooks and salary expectations for some of the highest-paying health care positions.
+The U.S. Bureau of Labor Statistics predicts strong continued job growth in the health care industry from 2014-2024; read on to learn more about career outlooks and salary expectations for some of the highest-paying health care positions.